galmeida9/Julia-JavaCall-Wrapper/README.md

 - [X] Duplicate the methods that can receive a JObject to allow them
 - [X] Duplicate the methods that can receive arrays of JObject to allow them
 - [X] Duplicate the methods that can receive a JString to allow either a String or a JavaValue{JString}
-- [ ] When returning an array of JObject, convert to an array of JavaValue <-----
+- [X] When returning an array of JObject, convert to an array of JavaValue
+- [X] Defining functions with vectors of classes?
 - [X] Dar padding aos arrays com NULL (i.e.: Arrays.copyOf([Datetime.now().plusDays(8)], Int32(2)))
 - [X] Duplicate the methods that can receive a JObject to allow primitives
 - [X] Try to guess the real class (on return) of the JObject and try to convert it (and for arrays as well) (must checkout for sure)